kishansutariya23/Testing/Manual-testing.md

 6. Error, Bug & Failure
 7. Why the software has bugs?

-* A Software is a collection of computer programs that helps us to perform a task.
+**SOFTWARE**:- It is a collection of computer programs that helps us to perform a task.

 Types of Software:

         1) System Software
             ex: Device drivers, OS, Servers, Utilities, etc